Cheyenne, Wyoming, is a city bustling with modern city life.

-The artifacts amply reflect the ingenuity of early rail pioneers.
+The artifacts here reflect the ingenuity of early rail pioneers.

 Vintage steam engines let you peek into the technology of those times.

-The life-size art pieces of Cheyenne Big Boots will delight you with their creativity.
+The life-sized art pieces of Cheyenne Big Boots will delight you!

-The several cowboy boots in this collection are unique, for each showing a different theme.
+The cowboy boots in this collection are unique, each showing a different theme.

 So you might come across one anytime on your travels!

-The artistry and the light mood of these items will make you smile whenever you spot one.
+These items' artistry will surely make you smile whenever you spot one.

-For those who are keen on cultural depth, these boots depict exciting parts of the cowboy subculture.
+For those keen on cultural depth, these boots depict exciting parts of the cowboy subculture.

-You can collect a bagful of lovely memories by posing with these true marvels of the Wild West spirit in present-day Cheyenne!
+You can collect a bagful of lovely memories by taking pictures of Cheyenne's masterpieces!

 History buffs can have a rich experience at the Wyoming Historic Governor's Mansion on a budget.